Brief Description of Employees’ and Employers’ Associations

-Trade unions constitute the largest and most influential employee organizations in the United States.
-A majority of trade unions are organized under two umbrella organizations: the American Federation of Labor and Congress of Industrial Organizations (“AFL-CIO”) and the Change-to-Win Federation.
+Trade unions constitute the largest and most influential employee organisations in the United States.
+A majority of trade unions are organised under two umbrella organisations: the American Federation of Labour and Congress of Industrial Organisations (“AFL-CIO”) and the Change-to-Win Federation.

-Due to the United States Constitution’s guarantee of a freedom of association, employees are free to form and join trade unions.
-Approximately 14.6 million workers, or 11.1% of the workforce, are members of a trade union.
-Public-sector employees are unionized at a much higher rate than private-sector employees.
-Only about 6.6% of private industry employees are unionized.
-Private-sectors industries with the highest rates of unionization are utilities (22.3 percent), transportation and warehousing (19.6 percent), telecommunications (14.8 percent) and construction (13.9 percent).
-(Among occupational groups, education, training, and library occupations and protective service occupations (35.3% each) had the highest unionization rates in 2014.
-While only a small portion of the U.S. workforce is unionized, trade unions wield significant lobbying power.
+As of late 2019, 14.6 million workers, or 10.3% of the workforce, are members of a trade union.
+Public-sector employees are unionised at a much higher rate (33.6%), than private-sector employees.
+Only about 6.2% of private industry employees are unionised.
+Private-sectors industries with the highest rates of unionisation are utilities (23.4%), transportation and warehousing (16.1%), telecommunications (14.1%) and construction (13.6%).
+Among occupational groups, education, training, and library occupations (33.1%) and protective service (33.8% each) had the highest unionisation rates in 2019.
+While only a small portion of the U.S. workforce is unionised, trade unions wield significant lobbying power.